Distribution board: United Kingdom

 This picture shows the interior of a typical distribution panel in the United Kingdom.
 The three incoming phase wires connect to the busbars via a main switch in the centre of the panel.
 On each side of the panel are two busbars, for neutral and earth.
 The incoming neutral connects to the lower busbar on the right side of the panel, which is in turn connected to the neutral busbar at the top left.
 The incoming earth wire connects to the lower busbar on the left side of the panel, which is in turn connected to the earth busbar at the top right.
 The cover has been removed from the lower-right neutral bar; the neutral bar on the left side has its cover in place.

 Down the left side of the phase busbars are two two-pole RCBOs and two single-pole breakers, one unused.
 The two-pole RCBOs in the picture are not connected across two phases, but have supply-side neutral connections exiting behind the phase busbars.
 Down the right side of the busbars are a single-pole breaker, a two-pole RCBO and a three-pole breaker.

-The illustrated panel includes a great deal of unused space; it is likely that the manufacturer produces 18- and 24-position versions of this panel using the same chassis.

 Larger commercial, public, and industrial installations generally use three-phase supplies, with distribution boards which have twin vertical rows of breakers.
 Larger installations will often use subsidiary distribution boards.